-Nina Jacobson has built an impressive career spanning over 25 years.
+Nina Jacobson has built an impressive career spanning more than 25 years.
 Jacobson achieved enormous success as a senior film executive at three major motion picture studios before founding the independent company Color Force in 2010.
-Her first film as producer and the first for Color Force was Diary of a Wimpy Kid, which grossed over $75 million worldwide and spawned three popular sequels.
+Her first film as producer and the first for Color Force was Diary of a Wimpy Kid, which grossed more than $75 million worldwide and spawned three popular sequels.
 Jacobson also produced The Hunger Games franchise, based on Suzanne Collins’ best-selling novel, which together have grossed $2.9 billion worldwide.

-Jacobson is a graduate of Brown University and currently lives in Santa Monica with her partner Jennifer, their three children, two dogs, and a cat.
+Jacobson is a graduate of Brown University and currently lives in Santa Monica with her wife Jennifer, their three children, two dogs, and a cat.